Midwest Roadside Safety Facility

-The Midwest Roadside Safety Facility (commonly referred to as Midwest and abbreviated as MwRSF) is a research organization in Lincoln, Nebraska that conducts automotive crash testing.
-MwRSF is operated by the University of Nebraska–Lincoln (NU) and researches highway design and safety with a particular emphasis on safety performance evaluations of roadside appurtenances.
-Since its establishment in 1974, the facility has evaluated existing barriers and frequently developed new design concepts and technologies for use on public roadways.
+The Midwest Roadside Safety Facility (Midwest or MwRSF) is a research organization in Lincoln, Nebraska that conducts automotive crash testing.
+MwRSF is operated by the University of Nebraska–Lincoln and researches highway design and safety, with a particular emphasis on safety performance evaluations of roadside appurtenances.
+Since its establishment in 1974, the facility has evaluated existing barriers and developed new design concepts and technologies for use on public roadways.

 MwRSF engineers designed and tested the SAFER barrier, an energy-absorbing "soft wall" system installed at all high-speed oval race tracks used by NASCAR and IndyCar.

 History

-Roadside safety research at the University of Nebraska–Lincoln began in 1974, when Edward Post left the Texas A&M Transportation Institute (TTI) and joined the Civil Engineering department at NU.
-In its early years, Post's research organization was made up of a handful of graduate students and was primarily funded by the Nebraska Department of Roads (now the Nebraska Department of Transportation (NDOT)).
-As more state agencies and the Federal Highway Administration began supporting the program, it was formally titled the Midwest Roadside Safety Facility and hired a number of full-time staff.
+Roadside safety research at the University of Nebraska–Lincoln began in 1974, when Edward Post left the Texas A&M Transportation Institute and joined the Civil Engineering department at NU.
+In its early years, Post's research organization included a handful of graduate students and was primarily funded by the Nebraska Department of Roads (now the Nebraska Department of Transportation).
+As more state agencies and the Federal Highway Administration began supporting the program, it formally became the Midwest Roadside Safety Facility and began hiring full-time employees.
 When Post died in 1991, MwRSF hired Dean Sicking, also from TTI, to lead the program.
-Sicking served as MwRSF's director until 2012, when he left NU to take a teaching position at the University of Alabama at Birmingham; longtime MwRSF engineer Ronald Faller was named program director upon Sicking's departure.
+Sicking served as director until 2012, when he accepted a teaching position at the University of Alabama at Birmingham; longtime MwRSF engineer Ronald Faller was named program director upon Sicking's departure.

 MwRSF has worked on hundreds of roadside safety projects since its inception, many of which are used on highways nationwide.
 These include the SKT, FLEAT, and BEAT energy-absorbing guardrail end terminals; many variations of W-beam and thrie-beam guardrails, including the complete design and development of the Midwest Guardrail System; and the SAFER barrier.
 The facility receives funding from the National Cooperative Highway Research Program and frequently presents at the Transportation Research Board Annual Meeting.

-Though it is headquartered at the Prem S. Paul Research Center just east of NU's main campus, MwRSF uses an approximately quarter-mile stretch of runway at the Lincoln Airport to conduct its crash tests.
+Though it is headquartered at the Prem S. Paul Research Center just east of NU's City Campus, MwRSF uses an approximately quarter-mile stretch of runway at the Lincoln Airport to conduct crash tests.
 In 2021, MwRSF tested an 80,000-lb tank truck at fifty miles per hour impacting a sixty-two inch tall constant-slope concrete barrier; because of the immense costs associated, this was the first test of its kind in over thirty years.
-The barrier was believed to be a suitable replacement for the much larger and more costly ninety-inch barrier used as standard to divide highways and prevent large trucks from encroaching into oncoming lanes.
+The barrier was believed to be a suitable replacement for the much larger and costlier ninety-inch barrier used as standard to divide highways and prevent large trucks from encroaching into oncoming lanes.